-Australia and New Zealand Banking Group Limited - New Zealand Branch ("NZ Branch") was registered as a bank on 5 January 2009.
-The full name of the NZ Branch is Australia and New Zealand Banking Group Limited - New Zealand Branch and its address for service is Level 14, ANZ Tower, 215-229 Lambton Quay, Wellington, New Zealand.
+The NZ Branch was registered as a bank on 5 January 2009.
+Its full name is Australia and New Zealand Banking Group Limited - New Zealand Branch and its address for service is Level 6, 1 Victoria Street, Wellington, New Zealand.

-The full name of the Overseas Bank is Australia and New Zealand Banking Group Limited and its address for service is Level 14, 100 Queen Street, Melbourne, Australia.
+The full name of the Overseas Bank is Australia and New Zealand Banking Group Limited and its address for service is ANZ Centre Melbourne, Level 9, 833 Collins Street, Docklands, 3008, Victoria, Australia.